electric-eloquence/feplet-vs-patternlab-php/README.md

 purely synchronous, and is effectively brute calculation.
 Fortunately for those wishing to stay in Node.js, Fepper is reliably faster than Pattern Lab PHP.

 However, there is a strong case to Pattern Lab having name recognition.
-That adds to PHP's already strong case based on its synchronous performance, not to mention its ubiquity.
+This adds to PHP's already strong case based on its synchronous performance, not to mention its ubiquity.